Organizational change can cause a lot of anxiety for companies — and for good reason.

 (Recently, however, now that its traditional superstores are losing traffic, Walmart has begun experimenting with upscale goods in smaller stores.
 Will this strategy work better the second time around?
 We’ll see.)

-Sometimes, no matter how good or sensible an idea, consumers aren’t having it.
+Sometimes, no matter how good or sensible an idea is, consumers won’t have it.

 Unfortunately, customers hated the idea and criticized JCP’s implementation.
 The company suffered a 20% drop in profits in the first quarter of 2012, along with strong negative consumer feedback.
 JCP’s then-president, Michael Francis, announced his resignation soon thereafter.